Exclusive: The Trade Desk Ranks the Top 100 Publishers

 CTV gets more dollars

-The top ten publishers on the list, except Spotify and National Geographic, are TV publishers (Netflix, which is still growing its ad footprint, is notably absent).
+The top 10 publishers on the list, except Spotify and National Geographic, are television publishers (Netflix, which is still growing its ad footprint, is notably absent.)

-Bloomberg appears at number 40, while The New York Times doesn’t appear until number 51.
+Bloomberg appears at No. 40, while The New York Times doesn’t appear until No. 51.

 The Trade Desk’s list of top 500 sellers and publishers accounts for 50% of the DSP’s ad spend, the platform said.
-There will be more than 500 publishers part of SP500+, which the Trade Desk won’t publicize as a list, a spokesperson added.
+More than 500 publishers will be part of SP500+, which The Trade Desk won’t publicize as a list, a spokesperson added.

 While the list published today is for chief marketing officers, SP500+ is for hands-on-keyboard traders, Doherty said.